antonfirsov/docs/2014/09-dotnetsamples/2014-09-dotnetsamples.md

 # .NET Sample Code on GitHub

-Today, we're happy to announce that we've started to move some of our sample assets over to GitHub.
+Today, we're happy to announce that we've started to move some of our sample assets over to GitHub, using the MIT license.
 So I can directly answer Ben's question

 ![](Tweet.png)